 A Pulmonologist is a specialist who has training in the prevention, diagnosis, and treatment of lung and respiratory illnesses.
 A pulmonologist has additional training in internal medicine and pulmonology and can treat asthma and other breathing conditions, such as chronic obstructive pulmonary disease (COPD), pneumonia, and emphysema.
-To find a pulmonologist near you, search this directory provided by Your Lung Health.
+To find a pulmonologist near you, search this Finding Care (American Association for Respiratory Care).

 Many people are surprised to learn that certain foods may affect their breathing.
 For example, a diet high in salt can cause the body to retain water, which may make it harder to breathe.
 To locate a registered dietitian nutritionist, use this directory from the Academy of Nutrition and Dietetics.
 To find an expert that specifically accepts Medicare, use the Physicians Compare directory provided by Medicare.gov.
 Enter your zip code and select “Registered dietitian/Nutritional professional” from the drop-down menu.

 Living with a chronic medical condition such as asthma can sometimes affect your mental health.
 To locate a counselor to help you manage the psychological stress of coping with your asthma, use this directory by the Licensed Professional Counselors of North Carolina.